lizzyliu666/lizzyliu666.github.io/_pages/about.md

 My work has been published across top computing (ACM CSCW, ACM CHI, IEEE HRI), information science (JASIS&T, ASIS&T, L&ISR, ACM CHIIR), and health venues (JMIR, IEEE ICHI).
 I have received **4 research awards**, including two **Best Paper Awards** from *ASIS&T* and two **Honorable Mentions** from the *iConference* and *IEEE International Conference on Health Informatics*.
 I have also received **dissertation funding** from the UT Austin Graduate School (\$52,000) and the Berkeley Center for New Media (\$2,500).

-Some of my ongoing and future projects will explore the **critical literacy of human–AI intimacy**, unpack disparities in **algorithm-mediated multimodal communication** on short video platforms through large language models, and advance responsible AI to support the **mental well-being of vulnerable communities**.
+Some of my ongoing and future projects will explore the **critical literacy of human–AI intimacy**, unpack disparities in **algorithm-mediated multimodal communication** on short video platforms through large language models, and advance responsible AI to support the **mental well-being of vulnerable communities**. ✨ I’m always passionate about connecting and collaborating with like-minded researchers!
+Let’s stay connected — find me on socials or drop me an email!

 <div style="
   background-color:#e6f0ff;